 If the hose somehow comes unattached even partially, and you will have a mix of hot and cold air coming from the machine which will cancel the cool air.

-3. Exhaust hose is kinked or covered.
+c.
+Exhaust hose is kinked or covered.

 If the exhaust is not allowed to freely Flow away from the AC.
 The buildup of heat will cause diminished cooling.

-4 Ventilation grates
+d.
+Ventilation grates

-the ventilation grates on the side and top of your portable AC are there to help cool the evaporative coil and compressor department.
+The ventilation grates on the side and top of your portable AC are there to help cool the evaporative coil and compressor department.

 If they are covered or gunked up, you will experience diminished cooling from your unit.

-5. Faulty sensor
+e.
+Faulty sensor

 Portable air conditioners contain a sensor that measures the temperature of the air being pulled into the air conditioner so that the thermostat has a baseline to cool off of.